 Make it Paleo Friendly:

-Simply replace the peanut butter with any other nuts or seed butter of your preference for a paleo-friendly cookie dough treats.
+Simply replace the peanut butter with any other nuts or seed butter of your preference for paleo-friendly cookie dough treats.

 Chocolate and More Chocolate